-Lineage graphs are always useful to recover RDDs from a failure but this is generally time consuming if the RDDs have long lineage chains.
+Lineage graphs are always useful to recover RDDs from a failure but this is generally time-consuming if the RDDs have long lineage chains.
 Spark has an API for check pointing i.e. a REPLICATE flag to persist.
-However, the decision on which data to checkpoint - is decided by the user.
+However, the decision on which data to checkpoint is decided by the user.
 Checkpoints are useful when the lineage graphs are long and have wide dependencies.